hllplanner/hll-rcon/docs/docs/clients/IRCONClient.md

 description: The IRCONClient
 ---

-The `IRCONClient` is the primary client, exposing methods from both the `RCONClientV1` and `RCONClientV2` classes.
-When executing a command, it will always favor the RCONv2 counterpart due to the protocol's enhanced speed and reliability.
-If the command is not available for RCONv2, it will favor the RCONv1 counterpart, and vice versa.
+The `IRCONClient` is the primary client, exposing both the `RCONClientV1` and `RCONClientV2` classes.
+You can access the RCONv2 client through `IRCONClient.v2` and RCONv1 client through `IRCONClient.v1`.

 ### Constructor